hybridgroup/artoo-digispark/README.md

 ## Connecting to Digispark

-Connecting to the Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board is very easy using Artoo; Artoo uses the littlewire (http://littlewire.cc/) protocol firmware to communicate with the digispark and includes CLI commands to make installation a breeze, after littlewire is installed you can connect right away with Artoo.
+Connecting to the Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board is very easy using Artoo, first we need to install the littlewire (http://littlewire.cc/) protocol to communicate with the digispark, Artoo includes CLI commands to make the process of uploading littlewire to the digispark as simple as possible, after littlewire has been uploaded you can connect and communicate using Artoo.

 ### OSX